ponyfat/GraphsEmbedsDistances/README.md

 # Graphs/Embeds Distances
+This reporitory is dedicated to the analysis of how the distance between graph embeddings (WL/Graphlet) is connected to the distance between corresponding graphs.

 ## Generation (in module distances_analysis.utils.generation)
 All with prefix ```generate``` generate a list of networkx objects.
 All functions wil prefix ```create``` create a directory with indexed graphML objects.